discoverydev/my-boxen.old/README.md

 ####Install the full Xcode

-Go to App Store and install Xcode
+* Go to App Store and install Xcode
+* Open Xcode and let it initialize itself

 ####Install the Command Line Tools.

-within a terminal window
+within a terminal window:

 ```
 xcode-select --install